KRChapman/Restaurant-Explorer-Spring/readme.md

 ![my-store-search](https://github.com/KRChapman/Restaurant-Explorer/blob/master/src/assets/img/demo.gif)
 # Contribution Guide

 Project has two parts.
-This repository is the frontend and the [backend](https://github.com/KRChapman/Restaurant-Explorer-BackEnd) is located [here](https://github.com/KRChapman/Restaurant-Explorer-BackEnd).
+This repository is the front end and the [front end](https://github.com/KRChapman/Restaurant-Explorer) is located [here](https://github.com/KRChapman/Restaurant-Explorer).

 The backend is for calling Yelp and Health Department APis and for using a database to allow user to save searches.
 The frontend in this repository handles the UI and Google Maps.